Keyboard shortcuts

 • File size (files only)

-• If the path matches a tombstoned item (previously deleted):
+• If the path matches a deleted item (previous version has is_deleted = true):

 Files and folders are treated as distinct types.
 A single path that appears as both a file and folder at different times results in two separate items.

-Moved files appear as deletes and adds, as FsPulse does not yet track move operations.
+Moved files appear as deletes and adds, as fsPulse does not track move operations.

-This phase runs only if hashing and/or validation is enabled when configuring the scan (see Hashing and Validating above).
+This phase runs only if hashing and/or validation is enabled (see Hashing and Validating above).

-• Hashing — Computes a SHA2 hash of file contents
+• Hashing — Computes a SHA-256 hash of file contents

 • Validation — Uses file-type-specific validators to check content integrity (see Validators)

-• Otherwise, a new Modify change is created
+• Otherwise, the previous version’s last_scan_id is restored and a new version is created

 Performance and Threading